 "One of them pointed to my white coat and asked, 'Are you a doctor?'
 'No,' I laughed.
 'I'm a librarian'."

 Yesterday, my sister and I had plans to go to the MoMA after her flight arrived from Canada.
-We agreed to meet by the information stand in Grand Central Station.
+We agreed to meet by the information stand in Grand Central Terminal.
 During the hour that I waited, I overheard the staff person skillfully handle the flurry of questions from tourists.
 He never wavered for a second, making me more than a little envious of his reference skills.
 The questions were all directional except for one: “Can you make an announcement over the loudspeaker to help this young girl who has been separated from her mother?”
 About a minute after the mother was paged, she rushed over.
 I realized that she couldn’t see her daughter because of the curved shape of the information stand, so I shouted, “She’s over there” and pointed.
 If she registered what I said, it was unconscious: the biological imperative had taken hold and it was as if nothing existed but parent and child.